nrwl/nx/docs/shared/configuration/projectjson.md

 Plugins.
 It configures custom executors, which are used instead of npm scripts.
 Custom executors are typed, toolable and provide a lot more flexibility for running long-live processes.
 They are also more composable.

-If you satisfied with npm scripts though, you will never see a `project.json` file in your workspace.
+If you're satisfied with npm scripts though, you will never see a `project.json` file in your workspace.
 But we encourage you to explore Nx Plugins and the power they bring.

 Let's look at the following `project.json`: